 The Summer School primarily welcomes applications from doctoral candidates and post-doctoral scholars from the humanities and social sciences, particularly education, history, political sciences, sociology, law, anthropology, and psychology.
 Practitioners working for international organizations and NGOs in the relevant fields are also welcome to apply.
 Applications from students enrolled in a Master’s program and recent graduates with a Master’s degree will be considered in exceptional cases.

-The deadline for completed applications is April 1, 2017.
-Successful applicants will be notified by April 19, 2017.
-Drafts of the respective presentations should be ready for circulation amongst the participants by July 13, 2017.
+The deadline for completed applications is March 15, 2018.
+Successful applicants will be notified by April 9, 2018.
+Drafts of the respective presentations should be ready for circulation amongst the participants by July 9, 2018.

 The GEI plans to publish the proceedings of the Summer School and will ask participants and experts to submit articles for publication based on their presentations.
-The respective presentation should therefore be provided as draft before the beginning of the Summer School.

 The working language of the Summer School will be English.
 No registration fees apply.
 Accommodation and meals will be provided for all participants, and economy-class travel expenses will be reimbursed.